chetannarasimhaiah/Kafka---Governance/Producer/Consumer Configs And Best Practices.md

 #### Producer :

   Batching of messages.
 Increase Batch size and batching time.
 Larger batches requires lesser calls to brokers.
 Reduces CPU overhead.
-      Batch.size
+      **Batch.size**
-      Linger.ms
+      **Linger.ms**

   Messages to different partitions can be sent in parallel by producers, written in parallel by different brokers, and read in parallel by different consumers. higher number of topic partitions results in higher throughput.

   Enable compression.
-      compression.type For performance, we generally recommend lz4 and avoid gzip because it can be a CPU hog.
+      **compression.type** For performance, we generally recommend lz4 and avoid gzip because it can be a CPU hog.

-  Setting acks=1 makes the leader broker write the record to its local log and then acknowledge the request without awaiting acknowledgment from all followers.
+  Setting **acks=1** makes the leader broker write the record to its local log and then acknowledge the request without awaiting acknowledgment from all followers.

-  If number of partitions is higher, fine tune buffer.memory.
-If that memory limit is reached, then the producer will block on additional sends until memory frees up or until max.block.ms time passes.
+  If number of partitions is higher, fine tune **buffer.memory**.
+If that memory limit is reached, then the producer will block on additional sends until memory frees up or until **max.block.ms** time passes.

 #### Consumer :

-Increase fetch.min.bytes, this parameter sets the minimum number of bytes expected for a fetch response from a consumer.
+Increase **fetch.min.bytes**, this parameter sets the minimum number of bytes expected for a fetch response from a consumer.
 Increasing this will also reduce the number of fetch requests made to the broker, reducing the broker CPU overhead to  process each fetch, thereby also improving throughput.

 Use Consumer groups with multiple consumers to parallelize consumption.
 Parallelizing consumption may improve throughput because multiple consumers can balance the load, processing multiple partitions simultaneously.
 The upper limit on this parallelization is the number of partitions in the topic.